 The documents were published around the same time the first photos taken of Wilson after the incident were released.
 The images show some light bruising and discoloration.
-Considered in tandem with the transcripts, which mark the first time the public has seen an in-depth account of the incident from Wilson's point of view, the photos give us a lot new material to think about.
+Considered in tandem with the transcripts, which mark the first time the public has seen an in-depth account of the incident from Wilson's point of view, the two releases offer a lot of new material to think about.

 The first particularly noteworthy exchange comes in the form of a discussion about nonlethal force.
 Why did Darren Wilson have to shoot at Michael Brown 12 times that day instead of opting for his Taser?
 Because Wilson wasn't carrying a Taser.
 In fact, Wilson chooses not to carry a Taser most of the time because "it is not the most comfortable thing."

-After explaining why he was unable to subdue his allegedly vicious attacker, Wilson begins to explain his relative puny-ness compared with the 6'4", nearly 300-pound Michael Brown.
+After explaining why he was unable to subdue his allegedly vicious attacker, Wilson begins to explain the relative puny-ness of himself compared with the 6'4", nearly 300-pound Michael Brown.
 While Brown was certainly a large man, Wilson is reportedly also 6'4" and weighs 210 pounds.

 When Wilson's description gave the questioner pause, he doubled down on his description: Mike Brown was like Hulk Hogan; Darren Wilson was like a child.

 Wilson says he could not reach his mace, which only left one deadly option.